SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_LS_Series_Switch.md

 # ETL Systems LS Series Switch

-The **ETL Systems LS Series Switch** driver can be used to display and configure information of the ETL Systems Model-23178, Model-23179 and Model-23180.
+The **ETL Systems LS Series Switch** connector can be used to display and configure information of the ETL Systems Model-23178, Model-23179 and Model-23180.

 ## About